Reviews and studies

 In April 2021, Council engaged independent consultants MartinJenkins to review the process followed during the first phase of the project.

-This review will examine the appropriateness of project phasing and timeframes, and whether the Council followed good practice in terms of what was communicated and when.
-See the Terms of Reference (PDF, 313.9KB) for the review.
+This review examined the appropriateness of project phasing and timeframes, and whether the Council followed good practice in terms of what was communicated and when.
+See the Terms of Reference [PDF 314 KB] for the review.

-As part of the review process, a select number of interviews have been conducted with key stakeholders, community representatives and Council staff who have been involved with the project over the last two years.
-MartinJenkins is in the process of writing their report.
+As part of the review process, a select number of interviews were conducted with key stakeholders, community representatives and Council staff who were involved with the project over the last two years.

 The review concluded that the:

 - proposed Gateway project is aligned to the plans, and there is a clear process and set of thresholds, which includes stakeholder engagement, for assessing which activities may be permissible on the Park, and recommended that Council undertake an assessment of the specific activities against this process and thresholds, in this case at key development stages